eriksoeb/getfame/README.md

 API, getfame for exporting fame data as json with epoch dates for further use and analysis.
 Use the API to get one or more series from a Fame database, into your favorite programming language such as Python, javascript, R other..
 Using getfame -e fameexpressions you can evaluate series-expressions, converting, summing and take use of all the functionality and power FAME offers.
 ### Easy to parse and read.
-Custom functions can be used from getfameexpr getfame -e
+Ready to use with time, value touplets.
-#### getfame -e can be used with custom functions inside functions.pro ie common basis year: cb(seriesname, yyyy)
+#### getfame -e can be used with FAME functions and or custom FAME functions defined in functions.pro ie common basis year: cb(seriesname, yyyy)

 ## install /test
 ```
 1. Create a directory mkdir api ie ../../../api where the application and files can be stored
-2. copy all files to this folder first time.
+2. Copy all files to this folder first time.
-3. start FAME and compile the 2 .pro files: getfame and functions
+3. Start FAME and compile the 2 .pro files: getfame and functions
 4. All users should have (rx) access to files in this folder) If log file stored here users need w access to common log file
 5. getfame needs to be in PATH or you need to prefix with the path when executing
 6. Test to execute ie getfame-n from a xterm before jupiterlab or other to get better control errormessage